nobrowning/draft_llm_conf_benchmark/draft-cui-nmrg-llm-benchmark.md

 subsequent updates.
      - `update-cfg`: allows the agent to apply new configuration commands and provides detailed feedback on their execution, including whether each command was accepted or resulted in any errors.
      - `execute-cmd`: accepts a device name and a command string as parameters and returns the resulting output.
-   - **Task Evaluation Interface**: To enable reliable and objective assessment of the LLM agent’s configuration behavior, the environment provides a Task Evaluation Interface that allows the evaluation module to access relevant execution results.
+   - **Task Evaluation Interface**: To enable reliable and objective assessment of the LLM agent's configuration behavior, the environment provides a Task Evaluation Interface that allows the evaluation module to access relevant execution results.
 Specifically, this interface supports:
-     - **Exporting the final configurations of all devices**: This allows for direct comparison with ground truth configurations to evaluate the correctness and completeness of the agent’s output.
+     - **Exporting the final configurations of all devices**: This allows for direct comparison with ground truth configurations to evaluate the correctness and completeness of the agent's output.
      - **Executing a set of predefined testcases**: These testcases are designed to verify whether the resulting network behavior accurately reflects the intended configuration objectives, as defined by the network intent.

 3. **LLM Agent**